xinitrcn1/oboromi/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its Mozilla Public License 2.0.
+By contributing, you agree that your contributions will be licensed under its GNU General Public License v3.